matboivin/raytracer/README.md

 ### Prerequisites

-This program was developed and runs on Debian Linux.
+This program was developed on Debian Linux.
+It runs on Debian and Ubuntu.

 - GNU make and a C compiler
 - libxext-dev and libbsd-dev packages (see `make install` rule in Makefile)